Duxter7/GA-English-Notes/IT English 10 (A2+).md

 ## 25-04-2025

 I haven't planned anything yet

-I don't have plans for the weekend because
+I don't have plans for the weekend because I don't have money

+I have many plans
+I